grommet/grommet-starter-existing-app/README.md

 # Grommet Starter - Existing App

 Welcome :tada:!
 Thanks for your interest in using Grommet in your existing application.
-This repository is a step-by-step guide on how successfully integrate Grommet in your workflow.
+This repository is a step-by-step guide on how to successfully integrate Grommet in your workflow.

 :warning: This tutorial is still being created and not ready for consumption.